 This course is also open to adult students, however high school students are given first priority for enrollment.

-Sample units of study include drive train and axle technology, fuel systems, steering and suspension, brakes, electrical/electronic systems, computer controls & diagnosis and NYS motor vehicle inspector.
+Sample units of study include drive train, steering and suspension, brakes, electrical/electronic systems, computer controls & diagnosis and NYS motor vehicle inspector.

 Career opportunities include electrical technician/tire and wheel alignment technician, automotive technician, auto sales/automotive parts retailer, auto reconditioning and military/NASCAR.